Text by CLOT Magazine

+KCCUK in London was founded in 2008 and, since its inception, has presented year-round exhibition programmes, film festivals as well as traditional and contemporary musical performances.
 From March 10 to April 18, 2020, KCCUK presents Rendered Reality by artists Joonhong Min and Shinuk Suh.
-Featuring a wide range of media including installation, film, and drawing the exhibition was developed as part of the UK Residency Report Showcase.
+The exhibition was developed as part of the UK Residency Report Showcase, featuring a wide range of media, including installation, film, and drawing.
 The exhibition will also feature a series of new works that have never been presented in the UK before.

-Suh incorporates kinetic features in his works highlighting the helpless and powerless individuals living under such ideologies.
+Suh incorporates kinetic features in his works, highlighting the helpless and powerless individuals living under such ideologies.
 He has created a new piece of work for Rendered Reality that questions our ability to distinguish between reality and the world of fiction within our high technology-based society

 Rendered Reality is organised by the Korean Cultural Centre UK in collaboration with the Koppel Project and Unit 1 Gallery | Workshop and opens from 10 March to April 18, 2020.